Gold markets have gone back and forth during the trading session on Wednesday.

 Gold markets have rallied again during the trading session on Thursday, initially gapping higher, but then pulled back to fill that gap before rallying yet again.

 Gold markets rallied a bit during the trading session on Wednesday, bouncing from a pullback towards the $1565 level to show signs of life again.

-Gold markets initially fell during the trading session on Tuesday, reaching down towards the $1450 level, an area that has been crucial more than once.
+Gold markets have pulled back a bit during the trading session on Tuesday, reaching down towards the $1568 level.

-Gold markets have initially pulled back during the trading session on Tuesday but turned around to show signs of life yet again.
+The gold markets initially pulled back during the trading session on Wednesday but continue to find buyers at the $1550 level.